My Show - Making Memories

 Trains:

-All trains to Maitland on show days will stop at High Street Station giving easy access to the Showground.
+All trains to Maitland on show days will stop at Maitland Station

 Alcohol: